gelvinp/rcalc/README.md

 You must set these yourself as MacOS aliases `gcc` and `g++` to use Apple Clang instead.

 To build with asan, use `scons use_asan=yes`.

+To use gperf to generate the operator and command maps, instead of std::map, use `scons gperf_path=/path/to/gperf`.